Walt Disney Employees Must Follow Strict Rules

 Working at Walt Disney World might seem like the ideal place to be employed because who doesn't want to spend 40 hours a week at the most magical place on earth?

-There are a lot of strict rules for those who work at Disney World.
+There are a lot of strict rules for those who work at the happiest place on earth.
 The rules are quite different from those who work for any other organization.

 After reading this article about some of the secrets surrounding employment at the theme park, you might never look at Disney's theme parks the same again.